cockroachdb/docs/_includes/common/ui/statements-page.md

 Column | Description
 -----|------------
 Statements | SQL statement [fingerprint](#sql-statement-fingerprints).<br><br>To view additional details, click the SQL statement fingerprint to open its [Transaction Details page]({{ page_prefix }}transactions-page.html#transaction-details-page).
-Interval Start Time (UTC) | The start time of the statistics aggregation interval for a statement. <br><br>For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM time interval.
+Aggregation Interval (UTC) | The interval over which statistics are aggregated. <br><br>For example, if a statement is executed at 1:23PM it will fall in the 1:00PM - 2:00PM interval.
-Execution Count | Cumulative number of executions of statements with this fingerprint within the last hour. <br><br>The bar indicates the ratio of runtime success (gray) to [retries]({{ link_prefix }}transactions.html#transaction-retries) (red) for the SQL statement fingerprint.
+Execution Count | Cumulative number of executions of statements with this fingerprint within the aggregation interval. <br><br>The bar indicates the ratio of runtime success (gray) to [retries]({{ link_prefix }}transactions.html#transaction-retries) (red) for the SQL statement fingerprint.
 Database | The database in which the statement was executed.
-Rows Read | Average number of rows [read from disk]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) while executing statements with this fingerprint within the last hour).<br><br>The gray bar indicates the mean number of rows returned.
+Rows Read | Average number of rows [read from disk]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) while executing statements with this fingerprint within the aggregation interval).<br><br>The gray bar indicates the mean number of rows returned.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Bytes Read | Aggregation of all bytes [read from disk]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) across all operators for statements with this fingerprint within the last hour. <br><br>The gray bar indicates the mean number of bytes read from disk.
+Bytes Read | Aggregation of all bytes [read from disk]({{ link_prefix }}architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) across all operators for statements with this fingerprint within the aggregation interval. <br><br>The gray bar indicates the mean number of bytes read from disk.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Statement Time | Average [planning and execution time]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) of statements with this statement fingerprint within the last hour. <br><br>The gray bar indicates the mean latency.
+Rows Written  | Aggregation of all rows written to disk across all operators for statements with this fingerprint.
+This column is not displayed by default. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Contention | Average time statements with this fingerprint were [in contention]({{ link_prefix }}performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the last hour. <br><br>The gray bar indicates mean contention time.
+Statement Time | Average [planning and execution time]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) of statements with this statement fingerprint within the aggregation interval. <br><br>The gray bar indicates the mean latency.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Max Memory | Maximum memory used by a statement with this fingerprint at any time during its execution within the last hour. <br><br>The gray bar indicates the average max memory usage.
+Contention | Average time statements with this fingerprint were [in contention]({{ link_prefix }}performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention) with other transactions within the aggregation interval. <br><br>The gray bar indicates mean contention time.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
-Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the last hour. <br><br>If this value is 0, the statement was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
+Max Memory | Maximum memory used by a statement with this fingerprint at any time during its execution within the aggregation interval. <br><br>The gray bar indicates the average max memory usage.
 The blue bar indicates one standard deviation from the mean.
 Hover over the bar to display exact values.
+Network | Amount of [data transferred over the network]({{ link_prefix }}architecture/reads-and-writes-overview.html) for statements with this fingerprint within the aggregation interval. <br><br>If this value is 0, the statement was executed on a single node. <br><br>The gray bar indicates the mean number of bytes sent over the network.
+The blue bar indicates one standard deviation from the mean.
+Hover over the bar to display exact values.
-Retries | Cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the last hour.
+Retries | Cumulative number of [retries]({{ link_prefix }}transactions.html#transaction-retries) of statements with this fingerprint within the aggregation interval.
 % of All Runtime  | How much time this statement fingerprint took to execute compared to all other statements that were executed within the time period.
 It is expressed as a percentage.
 The runtime is the mean execution latency multiplied by the execution count.
 Regions/Nodes | The regions and nodes on which statements with this fingerprint executed. <br><br>**Regions/Nodes** are not visible for {{ site.data.products.serverless }} clusters.
 Diagnostics | Activate and download [diagnostics](#diagnostics) for this fingerprint.
 To activate, click the **Activate** button.
 The column displays the status of diagnostics collection (`WAITING`, `READY`, OR `ERROR`).
 When the status is `READY`, click **Download bundle** to download the most recent diagnostics bundle. <br><br>Statements are periodically cleared from the Statements page based on the start time.
 To access the full history of diagnostics for the fingerprint, see the [Diagnostics](#diagnostics) section of the Statement Details page. <br><br>**Diagnostics** is not enabled for {{ site.data.products.serverless }} clusters.